jvmhonorato/minhas-series/README.md

 ## Technology

-Here are the technologies used in this project.
+Here are the technologies used in this projects.

 * React JS